rsvim/rsvim/README.md

 - A powerful TUI engine that provides widgets, event handlers, layouts, etc.
 - A consistent JavaScript-based runtime with built-in support for TypeScript.
 - An editing service that allows multiple users to access remotely and work together.
-- A text processing tool that integrates with the shell environment.
+- A text processing tool that integrates with shell environment.

 ## Installation